Tristan-Blurton/multinational-retail-data-centralisation/README.md

 5. You're set - now use the various methods as outlined below to download, extract, clean, and reupload to your heart's content.
 ## Structure
-Currently there are three directories:
+Currently there are four directories:
  - **"project_MRDC"** is the root directory.
 The three main modules ("data_cleaning", "data_extraction", and "database_utils") along with "db_main"
 and a couple of development test files are stored here.